dominioncfg/josecdom94-es-aci-dev/README.md

 Currently is not easy to use Elastic Search in Azure Container instance, this is a docker image prepared for that, but only for testing purposes, you should consider other alternatives for production environments.

+## Download the Image

+The image can be downloaded directly from [docker hub](https://hub.docker.com/r/josecdom94/es-aci-dev).

 ## Use with terraform

 Here is an example of how you can use this image with terraform: